BenAuer2021/Mesh-based-Human-Phantom-for-Simulation/README.md

   | 6   | Lungs  | *Lung*  |
   | 7   | Skeleton  | *SpineBone*  |

-  Note, the biological materials are defined in the 'GateMaterials.db' file.
+  Note, the biological materials are defined in the *'GateMaterials.db'* file.

-# 4. Citation of the following articles if used

 # 5. Download